 Create in the ios/Flutter folder a configuration file for every flavor, including the

-FLUTTER_TARGET to the main file required by the target.
+FLUTTER_TARGET to the main file required by the target and the

 Here you can also define some environment variables you can need in you platform-side code.
 For example some url.

 To link them on the code you need to edit the Info.plist file, adding the variable you defined:

 Then create a new scheme for every flavor.